msorins/RATBV-Helper/README.md

 * MySQL

-> The Project was realised in High school (10th grade), in a team of 4 during a 24hackaton where we got the 1st place.
-I did the backend functionality
+> The Project was realised in High school (10th grade), in a team of 4 during a 24 hours hackaton where we got the 1st place.
+I wrote the backend functionality.